sanju99/bst281_finalProject/README.md

 # Final Project for BST 281, Spring 2022

-## Directories contained in this repository:
+## Directories in this repository:

 <b>Data</b>: Raw data downloaded from various databases